What our Declaration of Independence lesson plan includes

 PREAMBLE ACTIVITY WORKSHEET

-For the activity worksheet, students are paired up and assigned one or two parts of the preamble to interpret.
+For the activity worksheet, students work in pairs.
+They interpret one or two parts of the preamble, as assigned.
 They need to interpret the meaning of the words as well as what they would have meant to the British colonists.
 Next, they write their interpretation down and then cut up the provided parts of the preamble and glue them on a separate piece of paper in the right order.
 Finally, they highlight the lines they interpreted and attach their interpretation of those lines to the paper.

 DECLARATION OF INDEPENDENCE PRACTICE WORKSHEET

-The practice worksheet asks students to read ten statements from the Declaration of Independence and then describe, in their own words, what each statement means.
+The practice worksheet asks students to read ten statements from the Declaration of Independence.
+They must then describe, in their own words, what each statement means.
 Each of the statements is about King George.
 For example, they will have to explain what “He has refused his Assent to Laws, the most wholesome and necessary for the public good” means in this context.
-Students are welcome to use a dictionary for help if they need it.
+Students are welcome to use a dictionary for help if they do not know the meaning of various words in the statements.

 CROSSWORD HOMEWORK ASSIGNMENT

 For the homework assignment, students will complete a crossword puzzle with words from the preamble to the Constitution.
-The clues are lines from the preamble with one word missing, which the student has to find and use to complete the puzzle.
+The clues are lines from the preamble with one word missing.
+The student has to find the missing word and use it to complete the puzzle.
+For example, a clue might read, “That whenever any Form of _____ becomes destructive of these ends” and students will have to fill in the word “government.”
+Students will need to read the preamble closely to complete this assignment.

 Worksheet Answer Keys

-This lesson plan includes answer keys for the homework assignment.
-No answer key is provided for the activity worksheet or practice worksheet because students’ answers will vary.
+This lesson plan includes answer keys for the crossword homework assignment.
+No answer key is provided for the activity worksheet or practice worksheet because students’ answers will vary for those assignments.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.